 Certification of Witnesses and Assistants:

-- The voter’s two witnesses must, after observing that the voter marking the ballot, complete and sign the envelope in the space designated as Witnesses’ Certification.
+- The voter’s two witnesses (one for November 2020 general election) must, after observing that the voter marking the ballot, complete and sign the envelope in the space designated as Witnesses’ Certification.

 - If a voter used the services of a Notary Public as a sole witness, the notary will sign the Notary-Witness Certification.